Darxo/Hardened/README.md

 ### Perks

-- Change **Dodge** effect is now between 5% and 20% of Initiative (instead of always 15%) depending on the amount of adjacent empty tiles
+- Change **Dodge** effect to grant 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile
 - Change **Duelist** to only works for one-handed weapons.
 The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
 - **Fortified Mind** now provides 30% Resolve (up from 25%).
 This Bonus is now reduces by 1% for each Helmet Weight.
 - **Battle Forged** no longer provide any Reach Ignore
+- **En Garde** is completely reworked.
+It now grants +15 Melee Skill while it is not your turn.
+It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla).
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Nimble** and **Flexible** (formerly Poise) no longer exclude each other from being picked, after one of them is learned